D-Mouliakos/Multi-Tilling-Image-Viewer/README.md

-# Multi-Tilling-Image-Viewer
+# Multi-Tilling Image Viewer (Muti)

+---

+## Overview

-A desktop image viewer designed for simultaneous viewing of multiple images in a dynamic tiled layout &amp; independent controls over each Image.
+A desktop image viewer designed for **simultaneous viewing of multiple images in a dynamic tiled layout** with independent controls over each Image.
-The application adapts in real time to window size, display resolution, ensuring consistent visual behavior across HD and 4K systems.
+**The application adapts in real time to window size, display resolution**, ensuring consistent visual behavior across **HD** and **4K** systems.

 Built as a performance-conscious desktop UI project focused on layout correctness, responsiveness, and cross-environment stability.

+---

 ## Key Features